 - For an Aboriginal or Torres Strait Islander child, consider safe, compatible care arrangement options that comply with the child placement principle.
 (Refer to the practice kit Safe care and connection.)

 - Make sure that appropriate decisions about the child's safety are made by the end of the agreement period, even if a decision has not yet made about whether the child is in need of protection.

-- Use the agreement period to carry out key investigation and assessment tasks, such as completing the safety assessment and family risk evaluation, interviewing relevant parties, gathering information and arranging medical assessments, if applicable.
+- Use the agreement period to carry out key investigation and assessment tasks, such as completed the safety assessment, interviewing relevant parties, gathering information to inform the assessment of harm and risk of harm and arranging medical assessments, if applicable.